 To visit, you need to book a tour.
 You can find more details here.

 Have Lunch or Dinner at Industrial Eats

 Repeat after me, “I want to go to Industrial Eats, I want to go to Industrial Eats!”

 If you have room in your brain for only one recommendation, please make sure to stop by Industrial Eats.

 The food here is so so good.
 I am not kidding.
 Ask a local and he or she will probably mention the place as one of their favorites to eat.

-In the deli section, they have Cuban, Ban Mi, Meatball, Smoked Turkey and Beef Tongue sandwiches.
-They prepare prosciutto, fennel sausage, skirt steak, and gorgonzola pizzas on their own oven.
+In the deli section, they have Cuban, Ban Mi, Meatball, Smoked Turkey, and Beef Tongue sandwiches.
+They prepare prosciutto, fennel sausage, skirt steak, and gorgonzola pizzas in their own oven.

 Their sharing plates showcase their mastery of ingredients and include things such as pheasant, rabbit, miso cod, mussels, and porchetta.
 The vegetarian/vegan dishes are to die for too.